useblocks/sphinx-needs/docs/contributing.rst

 -------------------

-This project provides a test matrix for running the tests across a range of python and sphinx versions.
+This project provides a test matrix for running the tests across a range of Python and Sphinx versions.
 This is used primarily for continuous integration.

 `Nox <https://nox.thea.codes/en/stable/>`__ is used as a test runner.